 Since their introduction in 1986, GCSEs graded A* – G were used across England, Wales and Northern Ireland.

-From first teaching 2017 all GCSE subjects in England will be graded 9 – 1.
+In England new GCSEs graded 9 – 1 started to be phased in for first teaching from 2015.
+From first teaching 2017 all GCSE subjects in England were graded 9 – 1.

-Wales and Northern Ireland will retain GCSEs graded A* – G.
+Wales and Northern Ireland retain GCSEs graded A* – G.